CampusAI/CampusAI.github.io/papers.md

             If type is "description", semicolons are parsed as newlines.
 subtitle:   Put here the paper authors and year
 -->

+This page contains summaries and annotations from papers we found interesting.
+We mainly review RL-related papers but you'll also find more general ML topics.

 ## RL Algorithms